 - Length of handle

 A peels handle should be long enough to give comfort during the baking process.
 With the main purpose of a peel being to protect you from oven burns, it’s necessary to go for one with a really long handle.
 A peel with a short handle can be hard to hold and can cause burns when getting pizzas out of the oven.

 Check that the surface of your wood peel is smooth enough and well finished.
 This ensures that the wood will not crack or split.
 The wood should also be able to withstand the high temperatures in the oven.

-See Video on How to Use a Metal Pizza Peel
+Video: How to Use a Metal Pizza Peel